 I find it regrettable that in many of these court cases the defence uses excuses like “we’re not hosting it”.
 No one is fooled by that, including the courts.
 By focusing on legalities and skipping the more principles arguments we’re engaging the copyright industry on their terms with their language.
 We’re arguing about details, not the things that actually matter.

 In other words, it feel it should be phrased as an act of civil disobedience, rather than denying you broke the law.
 Some people have called this naïve and that it will never work in court.
-It probably won’t, but the current “we did nothing against the law” kind of defences don’t work either, and this is at least a chance to bring these kind of arguments in the public debate (besides, you can do both type of arguments).
+It probably won’t, but the current “we did nothing against the law” kind of defence doesn’t work either, and this at least gives us a chance to bring these kind of arguments in the public debate (besides, you can do both type of arguments).

 Knowingly breaking a law and then pretending that you didn’t break any laws is not a very good way to change anything, and I feel that the lack of this kind of argument has real effects beyond not changing the law.
 The 2019 EU copyright law is a direct response.